conversayShawn/github-actions/README.md

 # Testing GitHub Actions w/ Cypress

-This branch uses a conditional.
-In this example, a specific configuration will run based on the branch name.
+This branch adds uses GitHub Actions when using Cypress in a nested monorepo using the path `rootApp/nestedApp/cypress`

 ## Notes:
-- The intended behavior is to ignore `**/2-advanced-examples/**` test files when using branch `ignoreSpecConfig`
 - Be sure to only install Cypress once by adding `install:false`
--
+- Be sure to add `working-directory` so GitHub Actions knows where to find your Cypress folder
+- The config path is relative to the working directory